ZJUZQ/zhou_open_ptrack/dh_bridge/README.md

-A ROS node for hc cameras.
+A ROS node for dh cameras.

 You can use the parameters.yaml file inside the config folder, to change the paramters to your needs.

+Before catkin_make, remember to copy the following to CMakeLists.txt:

 ########################################################################